CSN Student Emergency Fund

 Student Emergency Fund

-Award Amount - Up to $500 per academic year awarded as a grant
+Award Amount - Up to $500 per calendar year awarded as a grant

 Eligibility - The emergency fund provides short-term financial assistance to all enrolled degree-seeking students taking three or more credits including all DACA, undocumented and international students.
 Students will be required to submit appropriate verified documentation along with the emergency fund application.
 For further details go to Emergency Fund Criteria and Award Protocol.